November 13

 The only items supplied to the player are the game jersey and shorts.
 Players are responsible for the equipment listed above, which can be pricey.

-In this article, we will identify why lacrosse sticks and lacrosse balls are so expensive and help you navigate the lacrosse landscape for cheaper options.
+This article will identify why lacrosse sticks and lacrosse balls are so expensive and help you navigate the lacrosse landscape for cheaper options.

 Why Are Lacrosse Sticks So Expensive?